octonull/Billingo-API-docs/docs/index.md

 ### Example header

-`Authorization: Beamer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiJmMWI3YzhkZDM0YTkwYzFkMzI4MDgyMTQ2NzJiY2QyZSIsImlhdCI6MTQ0NzkyOTU0OCwiZXhwIjoxNDQ3OTI5NTQ4fQ.2frxLVGY4QDnB7mG1XWnWvAM36LSU58nocU1Ws5Sjzo`
+`Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiJmMWI3YzhkZDM0YTkwYzFkMzI4MDgyMTQ2NzJiY2QyZSIsImlhdCI6MTQ0NzkyOTU0OCwiZXhwIjoxNDQ3OTI5NTQ4fQ.2frxLVGY4QDnB7mG1XWnWvAM36LSU58nocU1Ws5Sjzo`

+**Important: In the earlier editions we made a typo calling the Bearer text as "Beamer", the API will work with both texts!**

-*Note: The header value always starts with the text Beamer followed by a space and then the JWT*
+*Note: The header value always starts with the text Bearer followed by a space and then the JWT*